aaronseq12/Loaneligibilitycalculator/README.md

 ## **Loan Project**
 The loan is a core part of every business today.
-This system will help the bank identify the royal customer for their bank and bank to contribute more to our GDP.
+This system will help the bank identify the royal customer for their bank and bank to contribute more to our GDP..

 ## **Problem Statement**